 Sensory Friendly Performances

-Sensory Kits: Individuals should feel free to bring any personal communication devices or sensory supports they might need.
-In addition, ASF has six Sensory Bags that can be checked out at our Gift Shop for use during a performance.
+Individuals should feel free to bring any personal communication devices or sensory supports they might need.
+In addition, ASF has six Sensory kits that can be checked out at our Gift Shop for use during a performance.
 Each kit contains a set of noise-reducing headphones (with disposable protective covers) and fidgets.
 These kits will be available at all performances.

 What is a Sensory Friendly performance?

 We’re glad you asked!
-Sometimes referred to as an Autism-Friendly performance, is an opportunity for EVERYONE to experience live theatre in a judgment-free zone.
+Sometimes referred to as an Autism-Friendly performance, a Sensory Friendly performance is an opportunity for EVERYONE to experience live theatre in a judgment-free zone.
 Relaxed performances are inclusive experiences for any individual who may need a less formal, more accommodating environment at the theatre.

 Who should attend?

 Sensory Friendly performances, while originally designed for persons with sensory processing disorders, are open to everyone!
-At this performance, audience members are free to vocalize, move around the theatre, and enter and exit the show as they please.
+At these performances, audience members are free to vocalize, move around the theatre, and enter and exit the show as they please.
 Remember — there are many ways to enjoy a show.
 Our staff will be on hand to help you have the best experience possible.

 What can I expect?

 Before the performance, ASF will provide audience members with resources to prepare for the performance, such as social stories and video guides.
 At the theatre, we’ll have a comfy place for you to hang out before and during the show.
 If you need to leave the theatre, no worries!
-We’ll have a video feed of the performance in our lobby, so you’ll never miss a thing.
 There will be lots of friendly faces to assist you and your guests with any concerns you may have.
-During the show, the house lights will remain on, so you’ll never fully be in the dark.
+During the show, the lights will remain on, so you’ll never fully be in the dark.
 Depending on the performance, we may also reduce the volume of certain sound cues, or alert the audience before a sudden event onstage.